ahmetoguzsaltik/ML-Templates/README.md

 # ML-Templates
-Basic and well-prepared codes for Machine Learning algorithms
+Basic and well-prepared repo for Machine Learning algorithms